 Open in API Reference

-The Square-issued ID of your application, available from the
+The Square-issued ID of your application, which is available on the OAuth page in the

 Specifies the method to request an OAuth access token.